2008 NBA draft: Automatically eligible entrants

+This year marked the first time a player that came from the NBA Development League (since rebranded as the NBA G League) would enter into the NBA draft while in that minor league.

-Draft Lottery
+Draft lottery

 The first 14 picks in the draft belonged to teams that had missed the playoffs; the order was determined through a lottery.
 The lottery determined the three teams that would obtain the first three picks on the draft.
 The remaining first-round picks and the second-round picks were assigned to teams in reverse order of their win–loss record in the previous season.
 As it is commonplace in the event of identical win–loss records, the NBA performed a random drawing to break the ties on April 18, 2008.

 The lottery was held on May 20, 2008, in Secaucus, New Jersey.
 The Chicago Bulls, who had the ninth-worst record, won the lottery with just a 1.7% chance to win.
 The Miami Heat and Minnesota Timberwolves, with the worst and third-worst records, respectively, won the second and third picks.

 Below were the chances for each team to get specific picks in the 2008 draft lottery, rounded to three decimal places: